CAN Denies Endorsing Buhari for Second Term - THISDAYLIVE

 “The church cannot take the back seat in this situation because it can only prosper when Nigeria prospers.
 If the election is not free and fair, then, all Nigerians, including the church, will be in trouble,” he said.

-It also said that the aim of bringing them together was to speak to their consciences so that they don’t set the nation on fire.
+It also said the aim of bringing them together was to speak to their conscience so that they don’t set the country on fire.

 On the outcome of the parley, Ayokunle said the CAN is going to draw conclusion when it finalises the interviews.

-CAN also reacted to President Buhari’s decline to give assent to the Electoral Act Amendment Bill, adding that Ayokunle
+CAN also reacted to President Buhari’s decline of assent to the Electoral Act Amendment Bill.

 It said no one can afford to play with the future of the country through the forthcoming 2019 general elections, adding that everything must be done to ensure that the polls are free and fair.

 “So, where did His Eminence inform these liars and mischief makers that CAN has endorsed President Buhari for a second term?
-We appeal to members of the public to beware of those who are fabricating this fake news for whatever reasons.
+We appeal to members of the public to beware of those who are fabricating this fake news for whatever reasons,” the statement added.

-“We challenge the online platform that published this fake news to provide relevant footages and audio clip to back up their report,” the statement said.